 The Goldziher Prize will be presented to Dr. Meri at an award dinner on November 5th, 2014 at Merrimack College.

-A $25,000.00 cash award made possible by the generosity of The William and Mary Greve Foundation for work that contributes significantly to reverence, understanding and collaboration in common moral purposes between Jews and Muslims.
+The Goldziher Prize is a $25,000.00 cash award made possible by the generosity of The William and Mary Greve Foundation for work that contributes significantly to reverence, understanding and collaboration in common moral purposes between Jews and Muslims.

-Named for the great 19th century Jewish Islamicist, Ignac Goldziher, the 2010 award was presented to Mark R. Cohen of Princeton University, and the 2012 award to Rabbi Burton L. Visotzky of the Jewish Theological Seminary.
+Named for the great 19th century Jewish Islamicist, Ignac Goldziher, the 2010 award was presented to Prof. Mark R. Cohen of Princeton University, and the 2012 award to Rabbi Burton L. Visotzky of the Jewish Theological Seminary.